AIPaPaCha/symbiotic-programming-index/docs/qc/studies/qc_foundational_interface.md

 # Appendix A. Lab Manual (separate document)

 This paper has deliberately focused on the **conceptual definition** of Qc and its role within the Symbiotic Programming Index (SPI).
 While Section 5 outlined minimal protocols and sources of reference, the **full experimental procedures** are not reproduced here.
 A separate **Lab Manual** accompanies this notebook.
-It contains:

-* Reference adapter scripts (<50 lines each) for the four Qc gates.
-* Container manifests and configuration files (`qc_targets.yaml`, `docker-compose.yml`).
-* Step-by-step instructions for running small-scale benchmarks (HumanEval-mini, MBPP-mini) and real-project acceptance tests (e.g., Spring Boot CRUD modules).
-* Example outputs and aggregation into a single $Qc$ score.

-This separation reflects two goals:

-1. Keep the working paper concise and focused on **conceptual framing**.
-2. Provide a **practical, reproducible toolkit** for those who wish to validate or extend Qc in real workflows.

-👉 The Lab Manual is maintained as a living document in the project repository.
-Readers are encouraged to consult it for implementation details and updates.
+It contains a full runnable code to initiate the research. (coming soon)
 ---